Archive for May, 2010

 may28_1view

-Good thing we rigged the tarp last night–it RAINED!
-It wasn’t a deluge, but I am so glad we weren’t out in it, “rigging by headlamp.”
 The wind was pretty bad when we got up a bit after 5 am to begin the 1,600 foot climb out of the canyon and up to the summit.
 It was 38 degrees, the wind felt like ice, and there was fresh snow on all the mountaintops around us.
-The PCT follows many LONG switchbacks up the sandy mountainsides, and hooray!
+The PCT follows many LONG switchbacks as it makes a 1,600 foot climb up the sandy mountainsides, and hooray!
 Somebody had really fixed up the trail itself and put up lots of PCT signposts to guide us through the maze of motocross trails.
 We were never “lost” this time, as we were in 2005.

 may28_2rainbowview